Nochen0/tsnext-spotify/README.md

 ## Installation

-Enter your Spotify API Client ID and Client Secret in .env file and add redirect uri in spotify api console and change NEXTAUTH_URL in .env file with your redirect uri.
+Enter your Spotify API Client ID and Client Secret in .env file and add redirect uri in spotify api console and change NEXTAUTH_URL in .env file with your localhost port.

 ```
 git clone https://github.com/Nochen0/tsnext-spotify.git